GeorgiNikZlatev/GeorgiNikZlatev/README.md

 - 👋 Hi, I’m Georgi Zlatev
-- 👀 I’m interested in Data Analysis and Visualisations
+- 👀 I’m interested in Data Analytics and Visualisations
 - 🌱 I’m currently expanding my skills on: SQL, R, Python, Power BI and Tableau
 - 💞️ I’m looking to collaborate on interesting and challenging projects that will help me advance my Data skills and my career
 - 📫 You can reach me at: Gnzlatev@gmail.com